1. Who should join OWAA?

-For Supporting Groups, there is no formal approval process, so you will receive your welcome packet approximately 2 weeks prior to your announcement as a new Supporting Group.
+For Supporting Groups, there is no formal approval process, so you will receive your welcome packet approximately 1 week after to your announcement as a new Supporting Group.
 This can be anywhere from 2-5 weeks after your application is submitted, depending on when your application is received in our office.

 All new members and supporting group pay the full dues rate with their application, regardless of when they apply; however, your second year’s dues will be prorated to reflect your join date.
 Annual dues are due the first Friday in January each year.

 10. If I only want access to certain benefits, can I get a discount?